William Fiennes, 1st Viscount Saye and Sele: Civil War and Restoration

-When the Civil War broke out, however, Saye was on the committee of safety.
+When the Civil War broke out, however, Saye was on the Committee of Safety.
 He was appointed as Lord Lieutenant of Gloucestershire, Oxfordshire and Cheshire, and raised a regiment that briefly occupied Oxford.
 However, "during his brief occupation of the city he neglected to fortify it against the king, fearing to anger the university" and the Royalists seized Oxford shortly afterwards.

-Saye was a member of the committee of both kingdoms; was mainly responsible for passing the self-denying ordinance through the House of Lords; and in 1647 stood up for the army in its struggle with the parliament.
+Saye was a member of the Committee of Both Kingdoms.
+He was mainly responsible for passing the self-denying ordinance through the House of Lords; and in 1647 stood up for the army in its struggle with the parliament.

 In 1648, both at the treaty of Newport and elsewhere, Saye was anxious that Charles should come to terms.
 After the king was executed, Saye retired into private life.
 In 1656 he recovered £500 damages from James Whinnel, gentleman of Wisbech.
 He agreed to donate £100 to the town of Wisbech in the Isle of Ely, with the interest to be used for providing clothing for the poor and administered by his son Richard Fiennes.

 Saye became a privy counsellor again upon the restoration of Charles II.
 He died at Broughton Castle on 14 April 1662.